questions and answers

 Also, you must force all gas particles move

 Paper chromatography takes often place in a closed space, but does not count with the evaporation of the substances to investigate.
-This device is much too open for gases.
-Paper chromatography works on basis of a running liquid, where gases are moved on a running gas.

 It will be very difficult of even impossible to separate a mixture of gases into the components by means of paper chromatography.